Napoleon-WONG559/Adaptation_UCSDreview_ConfigurableProductRecomend/README.md

 |"I need products that consistently deliver excellent quality and exceed my expectations."|"Great"|
 |"I need products that consistently deliver outstanding quality and exceed my expectations."|"Excellent"|

 Furthermore, we found that several data samples with the same needs text have different label annotation.
+This is directly threatening data consistency for model learning.

 |Needs|Review|attr1|attr2|attr3|attr4|attr5|
 |---|---|---|---|---|---|---|